ctc-oss/xviewgo/README.md

 example tensorflow object detection inference with golang bindings

-targeting the xview dataset and pretrained inception_v2 models
+targeting the xview 2018 dataset and pretrained inception_v2 models

+see the xview 2018 baseline inference scrips for reference that guided this implementation

 ### Install TensorFlow for Go